-We found a nice pub for our evening meal, the The King of Prussia, where I clocked up my 50th different beer – with the crowd’s applause ringing in my ears, I raised my bat, but refused to return to the pavilion while “not out” (cold) and resolved to push on towards the century.
+We found a nice pub for our evening meal and I clocked up my 50th different beer – with the crowd’s applause ringing in my ears, I raised my bat, but refused to return to the pavilion while “not out” (cold) and resolved to push on towards the century.

 At our B&B we had fresh milk in the in-room fridge and a comprehensive information pack about the local area.
 Breakfast was excellent and the proprietor bent over backwards to make our stay enjoyable (and its difficult cooking breakfast in that position): I was also very touched when, on our departure, she gave me an envelope containing a contribution to my charity sponsorship.
 She seemed something of an eccentric, but undoubtedly a good soul.